darshangowda21/RISC-V-Processor-with-5-Stage-Pipelining-RTL-Design-Pipelining-Architecture/README.md

 # RISC-V-Processor-with-5-Stage-Pipelining-RTL-Design-and-Pipelining-Architecture
-RISC-V is an open-source, modular instruction set architecture (ISA) based on the principles of Reduced Instruction Set Computing (RISC).
-It was developed at the University of California, Berkeley, and is freely available, making it ideal for education, research, and industrial use.
-Unlike proprietary ISAs like x86 or ARM, RISC-V allows customization and scalability, supporting both simple microcontrollers and high-performance processors.
+RISC-V is an open-source, modular instruction set architecture (ISA) based on Reduced Instruction Set Computing (RISC) principles.
+Developed at the University of California, Berkeley, it is freely available and widely adopted in academia, research, and industry.
+Unlike proprietary ISAs like x86 or ARM, RISC-V allows customization and scalability, enabling designs ranging from simple microcontrollers to high-performance CPUs.

-A typical RISC-V processor consists of standard five pipeline stages: Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).
-It supports 32-bit, 64-bit, and 128-bit architectures with various extensions such as integer (I), multiplication/division (M), atomic (A), floating-point (F/D), and compressed instructions (C).
-These modular extensions enable RISC-V to suit a wide range of applications—from embedded systems to data centers.
+A standard RISC-V processor includes five pipeline stages: Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).
+It supports 32-bit, 64-bit, and 128-bit variants, with optional extensions like integer (I), multiplication/division (M), atomic (A), floating-point (F/D), and compressed instructions (C), allowing flexible architecture tailoring.

-Advanced features include out-of-order execution, branch prediction, and support for virtualization and security.
-The architecture's simplicity also makes it ideal for hardware acceleration, formal verification, and implementation on FPGAs or ASICs.
+This project focuses on the design and verification of a 64-bit 5-stage pipelined RISC-V processor using Verilog HDL.
+It includes modular components such as the ALU, control unit, register file, instruction and data memory, forwarding and hazard detection units.
+The processor is simulated and verified using Xilinx ISE/ISim to generate waveform outputs and validate correct instruction flow.

-RISC-V is supported by a growing ecosystem of tools, simulators, and open-source cores, making it a powerful platform for next-generation computing systems
+By modeling the processor in Verilog, we gain low-level control, enabling hardware realization via FPGA synthesis, efficient debugging, and deep understanding of pipeline behavior, instruction execution, and performance bottlenecks.